AlexanderLindholt/PacketPlus/README.md

 # What you need to know.
 The library uses <a target="_blank" href="https://github.com/AlexanderLindholt/SignalPlus">Signal+</a>, so you have to <a target="_blank" href="https://alexanderlindholt.gitbook.io/signalplus/installation">install that</a>.
+It's crucial that you give the module the tag `SignalPlus`, so that Packet+ can identify it.

 When using the library, most things are identical to the original, but there is a key difference in Packet definitions:<br>
 You don't have to provide names for your packets, and it is instead required to have a shared packets module.